vshashank00/MumzWorldAssignement/README.md

 # Mumzworld Webstore Automation Script
 # Overview
 This project contains an automation script for testing the core e-commerce flow on the Mumzworld webstore.
 The script automates the process of searching for a product, adding it to the bag, updating the quantity, proceeding to checkout, and registering a new user.
-The code is written in [Language/Framework of Choice] to demonstrate essential e-commerce functionality testing.
+The code is written in Java to demonstrate essential e-commerce functionality testing.

 # Features
 The script automates the following scenario: